Best internet plans for gaming in Australia: supercharge your online play

 Because of the inherent wireless nature of the technology involved, 5G home internet will have a higher latency than a fixed-line NBN connection.
 Factors that can affect your network performance include interference of the signal from the transmission tower to your home, the distance between the tower and your home, and general strength of network coverage.

-A good proportion of 5G home internet plans also come with either capped speed limits – usually 50Mbps and 100Mbps – and occasionally capped data limits, which make them a bad choice for gamers, who are some of the biggest downloaders thanks to the large size of games and game updates.
+A good proportion of 5G home internet plans also come with either capped speed limits — usually 50Mbps and 100Mbps — and occasionally capped data limits, which make them a bad choice for gamers, who are some of the biggest file downloaders thanks to the large size of games, updates and patches.

-It’s with these factors in mind that we feel a 5G home internet plan probably isn’t the best option for those who take their gaming seriously.
-If you’re a more casual gamer who only plays online occasionally, however, then it’s an option you could certainly investigate and trial.
+With these factors in mind, we feel a 5G home internet plan probably isn’t the best option for those who take gaming seriously.
+If you’re a more casual gamer who only plays online occasionally, it’s an option you could certainly investigate and trial.
 To help guide you, we’ve picked out the following 5G home internet plan from Optus as our top recommendation.

 The main downside to an Optus 5G home internet plan lies in the company’s network coverage.
 Optus does provide a 5G coverage map which can give you some indication as to whether 5G home internet is available in your area.